gmrdev/conbrodie/README.md

 ### Hi there 👋

 Hi, I'm Connor!
-I'm an ex UI desinger and development freelancer in Brisbane, Australia.
+I'm a former UI desinger and development freelancer in Brisbane, Australia.
 I'm also a final year computer science student at QUT.

 ### I'm currently learning 🧑‍🎓